 Please pause for a second to fill The Third Cup from the pitcher, unless you haven't drank the Second Cup yet, in which case, oy, you slacker!
+Just drink the Second Cup as your Third Cup.
+Everyone needs a hug.
+But you are going to need some drank in your cup so you can spill it out when it's Ten Plagues time.
+The Third Cup is filled from the bottle of sketchy whiskey.

-So the Jews kvetch up to (God), and then (God) saves the Jews from Pharoah by visiting these ten plagues on the Egyptians, each worse than the last.
+So, about the lews: Regardless of what Freud thought, and perhaps in the face of overwhelming evidence to the contrary, let's posit that something really did happen.
+It started when the lews migrated to Egypt, possibly because of a drought.
+They were then enslaved by the Egyptians because, par for the Jewish course, they excelled without becoming assimilated in their society.
+Being enslaved is pretty shit, so (and this is where it gets weird) the lews kvetch up to (God), and then (God) saves the lews from Pharoah by visiting these ten plagues on the Egyptians, each worse than the last.
 This is a good time to point out that there's almost no grief in the Passover ritual.
 The only time we're supposed to grieve is during our recitation of the plagues.
 Many Haggadahs don't even bother notifying us that we are supposed to grieve, though they make us spill out drops of wine without telling us why.
 Instead, they dwell on the aforementioned kibitz-fest by the rabbis about exactly how many attributes of (God) you could attribute to each plague.
-(It's also important to point out that the more new, postmodern, and Reconstructionist the Haggadah is, the more they try to make a big deal out of the grief thing.
-The source text, however, was much more about how badass God was than about how bad we felt for smiting the people who had kept us enslaved.)
+(It's also important to point out that the more new, postmodern, and Reconstructionist the

+Haggadah is, the more they try to make a big deal out of the grief thing.
+The source text, however, was far more about how badass God was than about how bad we felt for smiting the people who had kept us enslaved.)
 Either way, the Egyptians were fucked.
 Will plagues be visited upon the Jews for continuing to play the role of Pharoah in Israel today?
+Or upon us, for the exodus of deportations our government is causing at home?